Brist0l/Eterm/README.md

 5) Customized autocompletions
 6) It's Lightweight
-7) When sending attachments , the name of the attachment is also displayed 8)You can show off that you use the terminal for everything. #pro 9)It's pretty
+7) When sending attachments , the name of the attachment is also displayed
+8) It's pretty
+9) You can show off that you use the terminal for everything. #pro
-10)Just like that
+10) Just like that

 ## Contributing